confluence/python-textbok/python_notes/Python_Basics.rst

 ``#`` at the start of each line.

 ..
 Note:: It is possible to insert a multi-line string literal into
-          your code by enclosing it in triple quotes.
+          our code by enclosing it in triple quotes.
 This is not normally used for comments, except in the special case of
           docstrings: strings which are inserted at the top of structures like functions and classes, and which document them according to a standard format.
-It is good practice to annotate your code in this way because automated tools can then parse it to generate documentation automatically.
+It is good practice to annotate our code in this way because automated tools can then parse it to generate documentation automatically.
 We will discuss docstrings further in a future chapter.